The Peter H. Brink Leadership Fund

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Peter H. Brink Leadership Fund grant program.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Peter H. Brink Leadership Fund grant program.
 To learn more about Forum and join today, visit our website.

 Public agencies, 501(c)(3), and other nonprofit organizations are eligible.

 Organizations may only receive one grant from this fund per year.